decidim/decidim/decidim-initiatives/README.md

 process and communication between the platform administrators and the sponsorship committee is managed via an administration UI.

+## Workflow

+A user views the Initiatives page at `/initiatives`.
+If they are authorized (or if `Decidim::Initiatives.do_not_require_authorization = true` is set - see below) they see a call-to-action button: `New initiative`.

+They then choose from the list of initiative types, and go through a number of screens to help them refine their initiative.
+Once created, the initiative is not yet published.

+The user must then edit their initiative and click the "Send for technical validation" button, which looks greyed out but can be clicked.
+Then it's sent to the site admins to review, and if they're happy they can publish the initiative.

+At that point the initiative will display on the site.

+### Initiative types

+For a user to create an initiative, at least one initiative type needs to be created.
+An initiative type should have one or more scopes, each one is configured with the amount of signatures required.

+There are a number of ways in which signatures can be collected:
+* online
+* in person
+* mixed

+A PDF export of signatures is available.

+#### Promotion committee

+An initiative type can optionally be supported by a promotion committee, with a minimum number of committee members.
+Once the user has created the initiative and before it can be sent for technical validation they need to invite committee members to promote it.

+When the user has created the initiative they will be given a link to share with possible committee members, which will look something like `/initiatives/i-2/committee_requests/new`

+When a prospective committee member opens the link, they can click a button which allows them to request to be part of the committee.
+The initiative author then needs to approve each request, by opening the Admin Dashboard link in the user menu, editing their initiative, clicking "Committee members" and then approving each member.

+Once enough people have joined the promoter committee the initiative author can send it for technical validation.

 ## Usage

 This plugin provides:

 * A CRUD engine to manage initiatives.
 * Public views for initiatives via a high level section in the main menu.
+* An admin dashboard for the initiative author
+* An admin dashboard for an initiative's promotion committee

 ## Installation